adrian-kumpe/battleship/README.md

 ### Fifth and Sixth Exercise Task

 Expand the game application by adding mouse-based/touch-based gesture control.
 Implement gesture recognition using Dynamic Time Warping (DTW) to compare recorded inputs with predefined templates.
-Integrate a multimodal fusion component to interpret combinations of point/click, voice, and gesture inputs as game commands.
-Implement a slot-based system to combine inputs from different modalities and ensure synchronization.
+Implement a slot-based system to combine point/click, voice, and gesture inputs and to ensure synchronization.

 ## Credits